Configure Custom External SMTP Email Provider

 You can configure your own SMTP email provider to manage, monitor, and troubleshoot your email communications, and customize email templates.

 Configure custom SMTP server

-Provide a From email address, then enter your SMTP server Host, Port, Username, and Password.
+Enter a From email address, and then enter your SMTP server's Host, Port, Username, and Password.
 Common ports include 25 and 587.
-Please avoid using port 25 if you can because many providers have limitations on this port.
+Avoid using port 25 if possible, as many providers have limitations on this port.